under4mhz/microbee/README.md

 # Microbee
 A simple demo to show how to create games for the Microbee computer.
-There are no moving parts, but demonstrates the basics for how to access the hardware.
+There are no moving parts, but demonstrates how to access the hardware.

 Included is